 Thaipooyam Festival is one of the most important festivals dedicated to Lord Muruga (also known as Kartik or Subrahmanya or Skanda).
-Thaipooyam Festival 2016 is January 24, Sunday.
+Thaipooyam Festival 2017 date is February 9.
+In Kerala, it will be observed on February 10.
 It is believed that Goddess Parvati presented the ‘vel’ (lance) to Lord Murga on the Thai Pusam day to defeat the demons.
 Like most Hindu festivals, Thaipooyam too celebrates the victory of good over evil.

 Thaipooyam is observed when the Pusam or Puyam Nakshatram falls in the Tamil month of Thai (Januray – February).
 The corresponding month in Kerala is Makaram.